Skip to main content

 Response Processing

-The API Request tool automatically processes responses:
+The API Request tool processes API responses and returns them as strings:

 Response Format